 Meet the Pedersen family.
 A little over a year ago Martin Pedersen started geocaching as a way to lose weight, try something new, and get out into nature with his wife and three very young kids.
 (I still don’t know how people with twins and triplets get anything accomplished.)
 Documenting their their journey online, Family Navigation was “born” and along with it came the Geocache Diet.

 To me Family Navigation is about two people who consciously made changes in where they live, how they work, and what family means to them.
 Keeping this post in line with road trips and family adventure, I asked for some pointers about geocaching on the road and to set give us a few activity challenges when we’re out and about this summer.
-If the Pedersen’s story inspires you, follow them on Facebook, Twitter, or just leave a comment on their blog.
-In addition to being totally groovy, they’re also very nice people too.

 While most of the geocaching you’ve accomplished over the last year has been relatively close to home, how can families have the most rewarding experience geocaching away from home (including day trips)?